Maple Bacon Cookies

 By: Aimee

-Bacon lovers everywhere rejoice!
-Maple Bacon Cookies bring your favorite breakfast flavor combo into an easy to make and transport dessert.
-This recipe is a must-try!
+Bacon lovers rejoice!
+Maple Bacon Cookies bring your favorite breakfast combo into an easy to make dessert.
+Chewy chocolate chip cookies loaded with bacon bits and maple flavor.

 Prep Time: 10 minutes